Financial Literacy Basics

 In summary

-A 1099 is a U.S. tax form used to report income paid to someone who is not an employee — freelance pay, gig earnings, interest, dividends, retirement distributions, and various other categories.
+A 1099 is a U.S. tax form used to report income paid to someone who isn't an employee — freelance pay, gig earnings, interest, dividends, retirement distributions, and various other categories.
 The most common variant for working adults is the 1099-NEC, used for contractor payments.
 Unlike a W-2, no taxes are withheld from 1099 income, which is why self-employed individuals make quarterly estimated tax payments and often face higher effective tax rates because of self-employment tax.

 Sources